-- Wateringbury CE Primary School will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
-The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures. - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One or Appendix A of KCSIE as appropriate.
-This can be found in the policy folder and in the safeguarding board in the staffroom. - Parents/carers can obtain a copy of the school Child Protection Policy and other related policies on request.
-Additionally, our policies can be viewed via the school website: https://www.wateringbury.kent.sch.uk - The policy forms part of our school development plan and will be reviewed annually by the governing body and headteacher who have responsibility for oversight of safeguarding and child protection systems. - The Designated Safeguarding Lead (DSL) and headteacher will ensure regular reporting on safeguarding activity and systems to the governing body.
-The governing body will not receive details of individual pupil situations or identifying features of families as part of their oversight responsibility.
+- Quest School will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
+The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures. - All staff will be provided with access to a copy of this policy (and all school policies) on the school server and Part One and/or Annex A of KCSIE as appropriate. - Parents/carers can obtain a copy of the school Child Protection Policy and other related policies on request.
+Additionally, our policies can be viewed via the school website: www.questschool.co.uk/policies - The policy forms part of our school development plan and will be reviewed annually by the Board of Trustees/Management who has responsibility for oversight of safeguarding and child protection systems. - The Designated Safeguarding Lead (DSL) and a Head teacher will ensure regular reporting on safeguarding activity and systems to the Board of Trustees/Management/leadership.
+The Board of Trustees/Management/leadership will not receive details of individual pupil situations or identifying features of families as part of their oversight responsibility.